wvchallenges/se-challenge-expenses/README.markdown

 * Configuration - there are numerous hard-coded values that should be moved to environment-specific configuration storage, so they can take on different values for the development environment vs. the test environment, etc.
 * Exception Handling - both front and back end code needs additional exception handling and testing
+* Has been tested on Chrome only - other browsers have not been tested
+* Efficiency - Javascript packages should be bundled and minified

 ## Conclusion